jac3km4/purescript-mongo/README.md

 Typesafe Mongo library for Purescript

 # usage
-File `test/Example.purs` has an example demonstrating how to conenct to a DB.
+File `test/Example.purs` has an example demonstrating how to connect to a DB.

 # queries